Benefits for Young People

 Buying Coverage

 You can also buy an individual plan or a plan for your family on HealthCare.gov.
-It used to be that health insurance companies could deny your application or charge you more if you had a disability, but starting in 2014, that's no longer true.
+It used to be that health insurance companies could deny your application or charge you more if you had a disability, but that's no longer true.
 Now, anybody under the age of 65 can go to HealthCare.gov and sign up for a private insurance plan.

-If you buy a private plan through HealthCare.gov, you will have to pay the same costs as employer-sponsored coverage: a monthly premium, plus additional fees when you get medical care.
+If you buy a private plan through HealthCare.gov, you will have to pay the same types of costs as employer-sponsored coverage: a monthly premium, plus additional fees when you get medical care.
 Individual health coverage is usually more expensive than other coverage options, so you should only get an individual plan if you cannot get coverage through NC Medicaid, Medicare, or your job or a family member's job.

 If you cannot get health coverage from any of those options, the government may help you pay your monthly premium with tax subsidies.
 If your family’s income is at or below 250% of the Federal Poverty Guidelines (FPG), ($37,650 for an individual or $78,000 for a family of four), the government also helps you get a silver plan that has lower copayments and other expenses.